gdmcbain/PYFETI/README.md

 # Theory behind PyFETI
 ## Solving with Dual Assembly
-The PyFETI library is intend to provide easy function in order to solve, the dual assembly problem, namely:
+The PyFETI library is intended to provide easy function in order to solve, the dual assembly problem, namely:

 $$